rashidkpc/kibana2/README.md

   http://www.elasticsearch.org/guide/reference/mapping/core-types.html
   http://www.elasticsearch.org/guide/reference/api/admin-indices-templates.html

+Q: How do I run Kibana under Apache?
+A: There's a few samples in the sample/apache directory on how to do this.

+Q: Kibana is great, but I want to make it so users have to authenticate in order to access it.
+How do I do that?
+A: This can be handled a number of ways.
+The best way is to run Kibana with Passenger and Apache or Nginx.
+There's sample configurations in the sample directory.
+You can then add your preferred authentication method there.

 Q: Where can I get some help with this?
 A: Find me on Freenode - rashidkpc in #logstash